pouyan-asg/f1tenth-MEGA-DAgger/README.md

 # f1tenth-MEGA-DAgger
- This is the repository of MEGA-DAgger on F1TENTH autonomous racing platform.
+ This is the repository of MEGA-DAgger for F1TENTH autonomous racing platform.

 **mega_dagger_agent** is a ROS2 foxy package.
 Move the package in the /src folder of your workspace.
 Under the workspace directory, source the overlay and underlay, and colcon build it.
 Then, enter the following commandlines for different usage.

-**KUNPENG'S PKG** is...
+**mega_dagger_opponent** contains 2 ROS2 foxy workspaces.
+f1tenth_ws includes the pure pursuit package. is-workspace includes the integration service code to enable the communication between different ROS domain IDs.
+Please check [IS official docs](https://integration-service.docs.eprosima.com/en/latest/examples/same_protocol/ros2_change_domain.html) for further details.

 ## 1 f1tenth_gym_ros Simulation